enten/hyde-y/README.md

 ### Tips

 * If you've added `theme = "hyde-y"` to your `config.toml`, you don't need to keep using the `--theme=hyde-y` flag!
-* Pages where you specify `menu = "main"` in the front matter will be linked in the sidebar just below the `Blog` link.
-* Use the exact permalink format above to maintain old links if migrating from Jekyll/Octopress.
 * Although all of the syntax highlight CSS files under the theme's `static/css/highlight` are bundled with the site, only the one you choose will be included in the page and delivered to the browser.
 * Change the favicon by providing your own as `static/favicon.png` in your site directory.
 * Hugo makes it easy to override theme layout and behaviour, read about it [here](http://gohugo.io/themes/customizing).